Understanding Dementia (July 2018) MOOC

 Understanding Dementia addresses the foremost issues surrounding dementia, providing avenues for discussion as well as rich global networking opportunities to engage with this major international health Issue.
 The course provides knowledge designed to maximise quality of life across the trajectory of dementia for people with the condition, their families and carers.

 To obtain the most from this course, participants should expect to spend approximately 3 hours per week engaging with the content and completing related course activities.
-The 7 weeks of scheduled content is accessible across 9 weeks, with the additional 2 weeks providing time to catch up on (or review), content.
-After completing the final quizzes for all three units of the course: 'The Brain', 'The Diseases' and 'The Person', participants will be eligible to download a certificate of completion, as well as a record of the notes that they have taken throughout the course.
+There are 7 weeks of scheduled content.
+After completing the final quizzes for all three modules of the course: 'The Brain', 'The Diseases' and 'The Person', participants will be eligible to download a certificate of completion.

 The Brain provides background content on basic nervous system anatomy and function, followed by a discussion of the diseases that cause dementia, current dementia research and future directions.